BenthiCat: An opti-acoustic dataset for advancing benthic classification and habitat mapping: Processing and Compilation of Training Datasets

-The top-left, top-right, bottom-right and bottom-left corners of an image can be used to calculate the bounds of the optical image footprint on the seabed via Equation \ref{eq:image_footprint} (assuming a flat seabed).
+The top-left, top-right, bottom-left and bottom-right corners of an image can be used to calculate the bounds of the optical image footprint on the seabed via Eq.~(\ref{eq:image_footprint}), assuming a flat seabed.

-A matching procedure was then performed on the seabed footprints of both acoustic and optical data: if more than \SI{40}{\percent} of an image lies within the bounds of an SSS patch, the pair is considered a \textit{match}.
+A matching procedure was then performed on the seabed footprints of both acoustic and optical data: if more than 40\,\% of an image lies within the bounds of an SSS patch, the pair is considered a \textit{match}.
 The process was repeated for all the SSS tiles and optical images until the entire dataset was constructed.
-The SSS tiles with no optical matches were ignored.
+SSS tiles with no optical matches were ignored.

 Once the matching procedure was completed, three metadata files were generated: \begin{itemize} \item SSS tile metadata (.csv file) \item Optical image metadata (.csv file) \item Opti-acoustic registration metadata (.json file) \end{itemize}